How to write a problem statement

-Firstly, we should separate out the problem/issue from any future desired state (goal).
+Firstly, we should separate the problem/issue from any future desired state (goal).
 The reason we want to do this is that we want to communicate the problem clearly and accurately before we make any decisions about what we are going to do.

 Following this, we should agree that it is a problem worth addressing with the appropriate stakeholders before we then discuss and agree on the desired future state (goal) that we might commit to.

 Next, and you cannot over-emphasize how important this is.
 We must ensure that the problem statement is crystal clear, specific and unambiguous (2).
-It helps to achieve this if it is written in plain (non-technical, non-jargonistic) language.
+It helps to achieve this if it is written in simple, plain (non-technical, non-jargonistic) language.

 How do you create a problem statement?